-The District CE governing body is responsible for reviewing and approving this policy in conjunction with the headteacher.
+The District CE local academy council is responsible for reviewing and approving this policy in conjunction with the headteacher.
 They monitor the policy's effectiveness, holding the headteacher to account for its implementation.

 The headteacher

 The headteacher is responsible for